 Best Budget Rental on Champs-Élysées: Cosy one-bedroom apartment

-Located in the center of Paris just 100m from the Champs-Élysées, the Sonder Atala Champs-Élysées has all the comforts of home while still being close to all the best attractions in Paris.
-Boasting stylish and modern decor, this hotel offers a range of amenities, including a fitness room and delicious Parisian breakfast included in your stay.
+Located in the center of Paris just 100m from the Champs-Élysées, the Sonder Atala Champs-Élysées boutique hotel has all the comforts of home while still being close to all the best attractions in Paris.

-This stunning 19th Century mansion-turned-hotel is where you’ll find the ultimate luxury and comfort in Champs-Élysées.
-With its sleek and modern decor and central location, the world-famous Hotel Balzac is a great choice for anyone looking to experience Paris at its finest.
-Whether you’re looking to celebrate an occasion or want to treat yourself during your stay, Hotel Balzac is where you need to be!
+Looking for one of the best hotels in Paris?
+This stunning 19th-century mansion-turned-hotel is where you’ll find the ultimate luxury and comfort in Champs-Élysées.
+With its sleek decor and central location, the world-famous Hotel Balzac is a great choice for anyone looking to experience Paris at its finest.

-I mentioned clashing cultures.
-On the one hand, Belleville is jam-packed with beautiful public parks, tranquil green spaces, and quiet places where you can pause in Paris, relax, unwind, and appreciate just how beautiful this city is.
+Farther from the Eiffel Tower, Belleville is jam-packed with beautiful public parks, tranquil green spaces, and quiet places where you can pause in Paris, relax, unwind, and appreciate just how beautiful this city is.
+It’s obvious why Belleville made the list of where to stay in Paris.

-Parc de Belleville, one of the most popular parks in the neighborhood, is a great spot to spend an afternoon.
-The park often hosts free outdoor events throughout the year, and there are a few eateries on the outskirts if you’re feeling peckish.
+Parc de Belleville is a great place to spend an afternoon.
+The park often hosts free outdoor events throughout the year, and there are a few restaurants on the outskirts if you get hungry during your stay in Paris.

-It’s less quiet than it used to be (and less quiet than it really should be…considering), but the Cimetière du Père Lachaise is still a nice quiet place to wander alone or arm in arm with your bae/boo/beau.
-This Parisian cemetery is particularly famous as it is the final resting place of many of history’s most famous artists, musicians, politicians, military figures, philosophers, entrepreneurs, pioneers, scientists, athletes, activists, philanthropists, radicals, heroes, villains, scoundrels, and writers, including Jim Morrison, Oscar Wilde, and Edith Piaf.
+Belleville is becoming more popular and busy, but the Cimetière du Père Lachaise is still a nice, quiet place to wander alone or arm-in-arm with your partner.
+This Parisian cemetery is particularly famous as it is the final resting place of many of history’s most famous people, including Jim Morrison, Oscar Wilde, and Edith Piaf.

-Speaking of which (slight segway), Edith Piaf is buried here, and she was raised in Belleville too!
+Edith Piaf was raised in Belleville too!
 At the Musee Edith Piaf and her childhood house, you can learn about the roots of this beloved singer, exploring the very rooms in which she grew up and found her love for music.
-If you’re a fan of Edith Piaf’s music or want to learn more about one of the most influential figures in French musical history, it’s a tip-top attraction you shouldn’t pass up.

 Anyway, Père Lachaise Cemetery is truly a one-of-a-kind experience where you can learn so much more about what made (and still makes) Paris great – the people.
 For paranormal fans (or if you feel like spicing up a graveyard), you should hop on this haunted tour of Pere Lachaise cemetery!

-My favorite spot of green in Belleville, though, has to be Parc des Buttes-Chaumont, possibly the most picturesque park in Paris.
-It’s one of the biggest parks in town and is filled with impressive architecture, craggy rocks, stunning waterfalls, and scenic picture spots so beautiful your Instagram will wet itself.
+My favorite park in Belleville, though, has to be Parc des Buttes-Chaumont, possibly the most picturesque park in Paris and well worth the visit during your stay in Paris.
+It’s filled with impressive architecture, craggy rocks, stunning waterfalls, and scenic picture spots so beautiful your Instagram will explode.

 Rue Denoyez is the perfect place that exemplifies this whole experience.
 This grungy, cobbled street is home to tons of graffiti art and delicious street food.
-It’s home to many of Paris’ thriving indie arts and music scenes and some of the best Algerian, Chinese, Ethiopian, Moroccan, Tunisian, and Vietnamese restaurants in the city.
+It’s home to many of Paris’ thriving indie arts and music scenes and some of the city’s best Algerian, Chinese, Ethiopian, Moroccan, Tunisian, and Vietnamese restaurants.

-There are some hidden gems in there, but I’d be lying if I said my favorite eatery/watering hole on Rue Denoyez didn’t have a bit of rep. For breakfast, lunch, dinner, or drinkies, get your butt over to Aux Folies, where you’ll find some of the best crepes and cheapest cocktails in Paris.
+There are some hidden gems in there, but I’d be lying if I said my favorite eatery/watering hole on Rue Denoyez didn’t have a bit of rep. For breakfast, lunch, dinner, or drinks, get to Aux Folies, where you’ll find some of the best crepes and cheapest cocktails in Paris.
 This classic little local cafe is inside an old 1920s cabaret, and it’s just my favorite hangout spot.

 - The Cimetière du Père Lachaise